 The role of data to stop melanoma

 The researchers used clinical data from the Cancer Genome Atlas to link the expression DIRC3 the outcomes of patients with melanoma.
 They found that melanoma patients who produced high levels of DIRC3 they had statistically significant increased survival rates compared to patients who expressed low levels.

-Dr Keith Vance, from the Department of Biology and Biochemistry at the University of Bath, said: “Although these are early stages, we are excited about DIRC3's potential for drug activation to become a new way to treat skin cancer.
-This research takes fundamental steps towards any future development of therapy."
+Dr Keith Vance, from the University of Bath's Department of Biology and Biochemistry, said: "Although these are early stages, we are excited about the potential of DIRC3's drug activation to become a new way of treating skin cancer.
+This research takes fundamental steps towards any future development of the therapy."

 Giant strides have been made recently in the treatment of melanoma.
 However, not all patients respond to current therapies and most skin cancers become drug resistant over time.